 Oregon Heartwood brings you “Handmade and natural goods from the Oregon woods.”
-We are a small group of family forestland owners living in northwest Oregon.
+We are a small group of family forestland owners living in northwest Oregon, and are closely allied with the Oregon Woodland Cooperative.
 Everything we make is handcrafted by us using native woods and other natural materials, much of which is sustainably harvested from our own trees.
 The Canopy Essential Oils we sell are distilled on a local family tree farm using foliage from native evergreen trees growing within two miles of the still.
 In addition to our online store, we also sell at farmer’s markets and craft shows in the Portland area.
 They are great opportunities to see our works up close.
 Please follow us on Instagram or Facebook to receive announcements of these events.

 Meet the Makers

 When I'm not outside taking care of the family tree farm, I enjoy creating both artistic and practical objects made from Oregon native woods.
 I’m inspired by universal forms found throughout the natural world, and by the growth of trees and other plants.
 My aim is to explore the design of both everyday wooden objects and sculptural forms, and to reveal the inherent beauty of the wood.

 Although I'm primarily a printmaker and painter, I also design Heartwood products inspired by our beautiful Oregon forests.